hackbg/fadroma/spec/Mocknet.spec.ts.md

-# Mocknet: the blockchain that isn't.
+# Fadroma Guide: Mocknet

 Testing the production builds of smart contracts can be slow and awkward.
 Testnets are permanent and public; devnets can be temporary, but transactions are still throttled by the block rate.

+Mocknet is a lightweight functioning mock of a CosmWasm-capable platform, structured as an implementation of the Fadroma Chain API.
-Mocknet is an intermediate environment that emulates the APIs that a CosmWasm contract expects to see when running in production, on top of the JavaScript engine's built-in WebAssembly runtime.
+It emulates the APIs that a CosmWasm contract expects to see when running in production, on top of the JavaScript engine's built-in WebAssembly runtime.

 This way, you can run your real smart contracts without a real blockchain, and quickly test their user-facing functionality and interoperation